Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `refreshenv`
   * `git config --global user.name "Your_Username"`
   * `git config --global user.email "your@email.com"`
-  * `git config --global core.autocrlf false` <br />
-  (so that Git does not convert LF to CRLF when cloning repositories)
   * `git config --global pull.rebase true` <br />
   (so that Git automatically rebases when pulling)
 * Start MariaDB: